New to desert ferns? Learn these

 NOTHOLAENA

 Leaves narrow triangular or star-shaped, dark green, bipinnate to pinnate-pinnatifid.
-Leaflets have scattered white mealy grains on upper surface, dense white mealy coating on lower surface.
+Leaflets have scattered white farina (mealy grains) on upper surface, dense white farina coating on lower surface.
 Leaf margins are rolled under to partially cover sori.
-Segments at tip of leaflets are sessile (stalkless) and pinnatifid.
-SIMILAR GENERA: White mealy coating on underside of leaflets will distinguish this genus from all except Argyrochosma.
-The latter has mealy white grains on lower surface of leaves only, segments at leaflet tips are entire and stalked, and leaflets are bluish green rather than dark green. |
+Segments at tip of leaflets are stalkless and pinnatifid.
+SIMILAR GENERA: The white coating on BOTH leaf surfaces is unique to this genus.
+Argyrochosma has white on underside of leaves only, segments at leaflet tips are stalked, and leaflets are bluish green, not dark green. |

-| NOTHOLAENA species with narrow triangular leaves, bipinnate or pinnate-pinnatifid. | |
+NOTHOLAENA species with narrow triangular leaves, bipinnate or pinnate-pinnatifid. | |

 ![]() |